commita/fridayhug/README.md

 ## License

-Friday Hug is licensed under the I DON'T GIVE A FUCK license.
+Friday Hug is licensed under the **I DON'T GIVE A FUCK** license.

-Do whatever you want with this code.
+Do whatever you want with this code. (: